imavi831/Movie-Recomend-Stream/README.md

 ![image](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjfJZk-e0qUM5dAIiqOH1oCd_Bxrb9llBpXddXmb237_QBV0aTG5bKRxvZB5dFw3ObhB7AHzDMsifJIK03TLJfOPMYgdynRhHXaG5URs8p_Ddyzoq_AUBAHKJDM57eq1nBnVIN_sREorsaOOxwS1WsPan-WlMslOBD_GuF-KwExdVkXtmIoK27uTRZu/s16000/Untitled%20design%20(5).png)

-# Problems Faced
+# ***Problems Faced***

-1. Finding a movie streaming api which has no geo blocks in it.
+1. Finding a movie streaming API that has no geo blocks.
-2. Using streamlit as it has been updated the syntax has changed and old tutorials are not relevant anymore.
+2. Using Streamlit; as it has been updated, the syntax has changed, and old tutorials are no longer relevant.
-3. integration of model with streamlit application
+3. Integration of the model with the Streamlit application.
+4. TMDB has limited the API usage to 10,000 requests per month, so if usage exceeds that, you will need to purchase credits.
+5. The model is quite large in size; as you add more movies to it, the data will grow exponentially, and the program will slow down.

-# Future Scope
+# ***Future Scope***

-1. Dataset used is limited to year 2016 data could be updated to get new movie recommendation as astreaming api is being regularly being
+1. The dataset used is limited to 2016 data; it could be updated to provide new movie recommendations, as the streaming API is regularly updated by the developers.
-   Updated by the devlopers.
-2. A separate section for tv shows could also be added in order for tv show recomendation.
+2. A separate section for TV shows could also be added for TV show recommendations.
-3. More region movies can be added and combination of multiple api's can be used to get streaming links.
+3. More regional movies can be included, and a combination of multiple APIs can be used to obtain streaming links.
+4. You can even create your own streaming API and monetize it with ads on the video; this model will automatically fetch all the streaming links.